DISCOVER BANGKOK FROM THE HEART OF THE CITY

 No trip to Bangkok is complete without visiting The Grand Palace, Wat Pho, and Wat Arun.
 Start at the Grand Palace, once the home of Thai kings and the sacred Emerald Buddha.
 Nearby, Wat Pho is famous for its Reclining Buddha and traditional Thai massage.
 Across the Chao Phraya River, Wat Arun, the Temple of Dawn, is one of Bangkok’s most beautiful landmarks, especially at sunset.

-Take a taxi or bus to Sathorn Pier near BTS Saphan Taksin, then hop on a Chao Phraya River boat to Tha Tien Pier for Wat Pho and the Grand Palace, or cross the river to visit Wat Arun.
+Take the BTS from Chong Nonsi Station to Saphan Taksin Station, then walk to Sathorn Pier and hop on a Chao Phraya River boat to Tha Tien Pier for Wat Pho and the Grand Palace, or cross the river to visit Wat Arun.
 The boat ride also offers scenic views of Bangkok’s riverfront.

 Benjakitti Park: Bangkok’s Urban Nature Escape